murilogmamaral/murilogmamaral/README.md

 ## Description
-I am a creative and versatile data professional with advanced knowledge of Python and SQL.
+I am a versatile data professional with advanced knowledge of Python and SQL.